esa-cci/odp-demonstrators/README.md

 This is a place to store demonstration material for how to use the following services/APIs:

 - CCI KE STAC Collections:
   - STAC Browser: Navigable representation of the CCI STAC/OpenEO Collection.
+See the STAC Tour Presentation/PDF for more information.
   - pystac client API: Programmatic access to all the latest versions of CCI datasets.
   - CEDA DataPoint: Additional notebooks on how to interface with CEDA's DataPoint module, to access cloud-optimised dataset products within the CCI STAC index (**Recommended!**)